-An attorney will be able to advise you of your rights and liabilities based on your state laws and the documents you signed before and during your spouse’s medical procedures.
+A lawyer will advise you of your rights and liabilities based on your state laws and the documents you signed before and during your spouse’s medical procedures.
 I realize my answer does not provide the information you seek, but it is impossible for me to even guess what your liabilities are without knowing more information.

 Let us assume for the sake of argument that you are not the guarantor of your spouse’s medical bills.
 (Again, I am not saying you do or do not have contractual responsibility to pay the debt — I do not know that answer based on the information provided.)
 Does a spouse have common law or statutory liability for a deceased spouse’s debts?